-It can decrease postoperative confusion and delirium that affects some elderly patients while recovering from surgery.
-(74)
+It can decrease postoperative confusion and delirium that affects some elderly patients while they’re recovering from surgery.

 How Music Therapy Improves Quality of Life

-Anyone can play or listen to music for “recreational purposes only” and still gain brain benefits.
+Anyone can play or listen to music for “recreational purposes only” and still reap some benefits.

 But when professional health care help is warranted, you can enlist the aid of a music therapist.

-Potential benefits from working with a music therapist include improved mood, concentration and motivation, and decreased anxiety, anger, stress and frustration.
-(77)
+The potential benefits of working with a music therapist include improved mood, concentration, and motivation, and decreased anxiety, anger, stress, and frustration.